cinnData/PythonBootcamp/[PY-02] Starting with Python.md

 Packages are imported just for the current kernel.
 You can only import a package only if it is already **installed** in your computer.
 The package Pandas will appear frequently in this course.

 *Note*.
-This course follows the common practice in Python learning materials of writing functions as *fname()*.
+This course follows the common practice in Python learning materials of writing functions as *func()*.
 The parentheses remind you that this is an object that takes arguments.

 ## Numeric data types